 Strong at the Broken Places: An Interview With Richard Cohen

-In his memoir Blindsided, Cohen writes about to struggle to have a normal life, family and work while battling multiple sclerosis and colon cancer.
-As he traveled around the country after the publication of the book, he says "people came out of the woodwork with their own lives in powerful authentic voices."
+In his memoir Blindsided, Cohen writes about the struggle to have a normal life, family, and work while battling multiple sclerosis and colon cancer.
+As he traveled around the country after the publication of the book "people came out of the woodwork with their own lives in powerful authentic voices."
 With 90 million Americans living with chronic illness, the idea of Strong at the Broken Places began to take shape as "a valuable exercise to tell stories of normal people trying to live their lives with chronic illness."

 Illness puts limits on your life and can take much away, but I asked him if it could give something, as well.
 "I never thought illness gives much," he said, but continued that "It changes your view of the world, how you see your own problems and others' problems.
 It helps you cut to the chase, not sweat the small stuff and ... gives you a more refined sense of what you want your children to know."

 In light of the strength of the five people whose stories are told in the book, I wondered whether resilience is acquired through living with illness.
 Cohen is of two minds on the subject, alternating between believing that resilience and strength are in our genetic makeup and, at other times, believing that strength develops through living with a chronic illness.

 The battle of perception